gregology/gregology.github.io/codex.md

 ## Beliefs about Me

 - I am ignorant
+- New information should update my perspective
 - Today's beliefs may not be tomorrow's beliefs
 - My emotions are my responsibility
-- I will continue to change
+- I should continue to change
 - There is no universal purpose of life, we must make our own
 - I am not sure what my purpose of life is yet
 - My senses can easily be fooled, I experience the world though my senses